New law on upper secondary education

 The Parliament of Sweden has made a decision regarding new provisions in the so-called law on upper secondary education (gymnasielagen).
-The new provisions make it possible for people who have had their applications for asylum rejected to apply for a residence permit to undertake studies at upper secondary level.
+The new provisions make it possible for people who have had their applications for asylum rejected to receive a residence permit to undertake studies at upper secondary level.
 In order to be covered by the new provisions, you need to meet certain requirements.
-This amendment to the law is temporary and applications must be submitted between 1 July and 30 September 2018.
+The last day to apply for residence permit for upper secondary school studies under the new law was 30 September 2018.

 In order to receive a residence permit under the new law on upper secondary education, the following conditions must be met: